microsoft/pxt-arcade/docs/skillmap/space/space3.md

 ---

 **Tip:** Don't try to change "sprite" → "mySprite" or "otherSprite" → "myEnemy".
-The "sprite" and "otherSprite" arguments here describe two general kinds of sprites on the screen (not the specific creations we gave names to earlier.)
+The values "sprite" and "otherSprite" describe any two generic sprites,
+not the specific assets we're working with.

 ```blocks
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Enemy, function (sprite, otherSprite) {